Our team

 Director, PJ Library in Philadelphia

-Robyn Cohen is Director, PJ Library in Philadelphia.
-She is also the jkidphilly program specialist for Chester County.
-Robyn has experience working in the Jewish community with families of young children, teens, and college students.
-Robyn is a psychologist and her dissertation focused on children’s bedtime habits and routine.
+Robyn Cohen joined JLV in 2014.
+She is Director, PJ Library in Philadelphia.
+In addition to Robyn’s PJ Library work for our Greater Philadelphia community, she loves serving on the jkidphilly team and working with families and organizational partners.
+Along with the jkidphilly Director, Robyn supervises our jkidphilly Parent Ambassador program.
+She also supervises our Grandparent Ambassador initiative, and works with the coordinator of our Get Together program.
 She and her husband are the proud parents of four wonderful jkids.
 Robyn has a B.S. in Psychology from Binghamton University, an M.A. in School Psychology, and a Ph.D. in School and Counseling Psychology from Northeastern University.

 char hersh